Koffidanh/readmegenerator/README.md

-  # Readme Generator
+  # ReadMe Generator
   ![badge](https://img.shields.io/badge/license-MIT License-brightgreen)<br />
  ## The Repository
- This application was designed to self generated a readme file after answering few questions.
+ This application was designed to generate a professional readme.

    ## Table of Contents
    ### [Installation](#installation)